-Since 1997, the Northeast Florida District 2 Community Traffic Safety Program (CTSP) has promoted the highly effective Celebrate Safely, Designate A Driver campaign.
-This impaired driving initiative was created to help reduce alcohol-related traffic deaths and injuries throughout the holiday season.
+Since 1997, the Northeast Florida District 2 Community Traffic Safety Program (CTSP) has promoted the highly effective Celebrate Safely, Designate A Driver campaign and the annual Recipes for the Road book.
+We created this impaired driving initiative to help reduce traffic deaths and injuries throughout the holiday season.

 Sobering Impaired Driving Facts:

 - Alcohol involvement remains the leading factor in motor vehicle deaths.

 - Impaired driving is a leading cause of death for people under 30.

 - About 3 in every 10 Americans will be in an alcohol-related crash at some time in their lives.

 - Alcohol is a depressant, which alters physical and mental coordination.

 - Males are four times more likely than females to drive after drinking.

 - An alcohol fatality occurs every 33 minutes; every 2 minutes, someone is injured.